bechirBOUALI/CTF-writeups/sharkyCTF/Give_away_1/README.md

 2. Step II:

-The arguments for system should be passed in the stack because `__cdecl` is  the calling convention of libc functions.
+The argument for system ("/bin/sh") should be passed in the stack because `__cdecl` is  the calling convention of libc functions.

 ![libc_caling_convention](./screenshots/ida_libc_system.png)